Southwark House Prices: How have Southwark House Prices Changed?

 Southwark is one of London’s most desirable neighbourhoods.
 With excellent transport links, stellar attractions and a beautiful selection of properties, there’s a lot to love about the area.
 Southwark has long been a property hot spot in the capital.
 Recent years have proven it to be among the best locations to invest in London for strong returns in capital appreciation.

-In this article we look at how Southwark house prices have changed over the past twenty years.
+To find out more about how Southwark house prices have changed over the past twenty years, continue reading.

 - Southwark House Prices 2001 - 2011

 - Southwark House Prices 2011- 2021

 Southwark house prices have changed drastically in the past twenty years.
 Homeowners who managed to invest in a Southwark property in or before 2001 will have witnessed significant returns.

 In early 2001, the average property price in Southwark was approximately £155,000.
 Terraced houses stood at £198,000, semi-detached properties at £290,000 and detached houses at £500,000.
 Though this may seem a bargain in terms of 2021 figures, Southwark house prices were still some 80% above the national average house price at the time, which was £85,000.